videointeractionguidance/videointeractionguidance.github.io/content/learning/_index.md

         ## How to Enter Data as a Practitioner
         This video introduces the DCS webform where practitioners enter client meeting data.
 It is a practical introduction to data input.

+        {{< video src="/assets/media/vigdcs_practitioner.mp4" >}}

         ## How to Access Data as a Manager
-        This video explains how managers (or any person cassigned by an organisation) can access their service's data.
+        This video explains how managers (or any person cssigned by an organisation) can access their service's data.

         ## Recording Data Effectively
         This video highlights how practitioners can use the DCS to enhance VIG practice and record data to demonstrate impact.
+It covers how to effectively score goals and use appropriate measures both at time one and time two meetings.

+        {{% callout note %}}
+        Coming Soon!
+        {{% /callout %}}

         <br>